RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 I left the building feeling very confident, but **I never heard back from them.** Not to sound too full of myself, but I wonder if they checked out my blog after I announced my enrollment at Hack Reactor.
 It probably takes them awhile to decide which applicants to accept, but I uploaded [my announcement post](/blog/2013/08/25/hack-reactor-is-my-future/) less than a week after my final GA interview.

-# Hack Reactor wants to kick your pathetic ass!
+# Hack Reactor wants to kick your ass!

 ## Format